-You can order LDCT through ROE (for clinicians within Partners) or ROE Portal (for clinicians outside of Partners) or by calling 617-724-XRAY (9729).
+You can order LDCT through EPIC (for clinicians within Partners) or Physician Gateway (for clinicians outside of Partners) or by calling 617-724-XRAY (9729).

 Prior CT studies are extremely helpful and can reduce the need for follow-up imaging.
 If the patient’s previous scan was performed at Mass General, it will be available for comparison for the reporting radiologist.
 If it was done at an outside institution, it will need to be loaded onto our PACS system through lifeIMAGE.
 If done prior to the patient having a low-dose CT scan (LDCT), a delay in reporting the scan can be prevented.
 If you need help loading studies, please contact our Imaging Service Center at 617-726-1798.